Why HBO’s ‘The Last of Us’ Could Be a Game-Changing Adaptation

 Sam and Henry

-If HBO’s The Last of Us adaptation is as good and timely as I think it will be, it could ring in a new era—one in which video game adaptations are treated more seriously by both studios and audiences.
+HBO’s The Last of Us adaptation was as good and timely as I had hoped it would be.
+In my opinion, it rang in a new era—one in which video game adaptations can be treated more seriously by both studios and audiences.
 The Last of Us was a pioneer of video game storytelling.
-Could this series do the same for game adaptations?
+And I think it’s safe to say this series did the same for game adaptations!
+HBO has already renewed season 2 of the series, and it has been confirmed that the second game will be told over multiple seasons.
 Netflix has already announced development on an adaptation of Playstation’s Horizon Zero Dawn—another hit game with a great story and compelling characters.
 Amazon just released a first look at their upcoming Fallout series.
 We’ve seen how great novels and equally great film versions can stand alone as their own art.
-I’m ready to say the same for great stories that originated in games.
-I’m hopeful we’ll be able to say it here.
+I think we can now say the same for great stories that originated in games.